Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/06 - requiring code features.md

         return 'Your solution must include a \'while\' loop.'
 ```

-Write your own solution or try any one of the solutions provided earlierl
+Write your own solution or try any one of the solutions provided earlier.

 @[Hello World 3 Times with a `while` Loop.]({"stubs": ["exercises/hello_world_3x_with_a_while_loop/hello_world_3x_with_a_while_loop.py"], "command": "python3 exercises/hello_world_3x_with_a_while_loop/hello_world_3x_with_a_while_loop_test.py"})